ntustison/LAMNrFlows/Manuscript/methods.md

 = \Sigma_{\ell,\mathcal{UU}} - \Sigma_{\ell,\mathcal{UO}}\Sigma_{\ell,\mathcal{OO}}^{-1}\Sigma_{\ell,\mathcal{OU}}.
 \]

-Intuitively, observing one subset yields the minimum-mean-squared-error estimate of the remaining subset; the covariance above is the Schur complement of
+Intuitively, observing one subset yields the minimum mean-squared-error estimate of the remaining subset.
+The covariance above is the Schur complement of
 \(\Sigma_{\ell,\mathcal{OO}}\) in the joint covariance, so uncertainty shrinks most along directions best predicted by the observed subset [@bishop2006prml;
 @murphy2012mlpp].
 Posterior means are used for deterministic reconstructions, while posterior samples support uncertainty visualization.
 In either case, a single exact inverse pass produces all requested image-space contrasts, enabling flexible \(|\mathcal{O}|\to|\mathcal{U}|\) imputation with cross-modal coherence.
+At each level, a CCA subspace may be fit on training latents and used for alignment and CGM.
+Observed latents are projected, the conditional is computed in-subspace, and results are mapped back with \(U_\ell U_\ell^\top\).

-At each level, a CCA subspace may be fit on training latents and used for alignment and CGM: observed latents are projected, the conditional is computed in-subspace, and results are mapped back with \(U_\ell U_\ell^\top\).
-To avoid ill-conditioning, a small \(\varepsilon I\) is added to covariances and canonical correlations/eigenvalues are clipped to \([\epsilon,\gamma]\);
+To avoid ill-conditioning, a small \(\varepsilon I\) is added to covariances and canonical correlations/eigenvalues are clipped to \([\epsilon,\gamma]\)
-\(U_\ell\) (and whitening statistics) are saved with checkpoints.
+\(U_\ell\).